rasaadi/marqeta_automation_demo/README.md

         #
         CardVerifications.verify_card_creation_success(card, resources)

- ### Prepare development env:
+### Prepare test environment:
-* Clone your dev branch in your local machine
+* Clone test repo in your local machine (if project is delivered from GitHub)
+* Unzip the project/repo .zip file (if project is delivered in a .zip file)
-* Create a virtual environment for the project
+* Create a virtual environment for the project (optional)
     * `cd project_folder`
     * `virtualenv venv`
-* Activate the virtual environment
+* Activate the virtual environment (optional)
     * `source venv/bin/activate`
 * Install all the project requirements
     * `pip install -r requirements.txt`